Cookieless FAQs: Overview of Marketing without Third-party Cookies

 What are cookies and pixels?

 A cookie is like a folder that collects all the information about a user’s actions on the advertiser’s website and stores it in the user’s browser.
 Pixels place cookies on the user’s browser.
-This allows Sojern’s servers to identify and target them with relevant ads, as well as control the number of times they see the ad.
+This allows Sojern’s servers to identify and target them with relevant ads, and control the number of times they see the ad.

 What's the difference between first-party and third-party cookies?

-A first-party cookie is code placed on a user’s browser by the website itself.
-A third-party cookie is code placed on a user's browser by someone other than the website owner (e.g. Sojern) when they visit the website.
+A first-party cookie is a code placed on a user’s browser by the website itself.
+A third-party cookie is a code placed on a user's browser by someone other than the website owner (e.g., Sojern) when they visit the website.

 How will a cookieless approach impact campaign performance?

-Given the impact of COVID-19 on the travel industry, it's difficult to predict the impact a cookieless approach will have on campaign performance from 2024 onwards.
-However, we're confident in the ability of our cookieless and AI technologies in driving high-performing campaigns.
-Going forward, adopting a multi-channel approach will be more important than ever before for campaign success.
-We strongly suggest you contact your Sojern representative to discuss the additional channels available to you, in particular, SEM & Metasearch.
+While campaign performance and reporting may be impacted, Sojern is confident in the ability of our cookieless and machine learning technologies to drive high-performing campaigns.
+Going forward, adopting a multi-identifier and channel approach will be more important than ever before for campaign success.
+We strongly suggest you contact your Sojern representative to discuss updating your pixels and adding channels available to you, particularly SEM & Metasearch.

 How will Sojern work with Google’s DV360 now that Google announced they won’t support hashed emails?

-Google has been a great partner of Sojern and we respect their decision to not build any alternate identifiers when third-party cookies are phased out.
-We will continue to partner with Google and test any new targeting methods, including Google FLoC.
+Google has been a great partner of Sojern, and we respect their decision to not build any alternate identifiers when third-party cookies are phased out.
+We will continue to partner with Google and test any new targeting methods, including Protected Audiences and Topics API.

-It's worth noting that Google will still continue to allow the use of hashed email through its own channels like Youtube, and that Sojern also partners with other DSPs like Xandr and The Trade Desk that support hashed emails as an identifier.
+It's worth noting that Google will still continue to allow the use of hashed email through some of its channels like Youtube, and that Sojern also partners with other DSPs like Xandr that support other identifiers.

 Does Sojern work with other DSPs besides Google DV360?